 Pretty simple, right?
-We think it is, and we can help you build it.
-We’ll show you how it’s all going to work and how to convince customers to pay for your content.
+We think it is, and we can help you build it when you're ready.
+For now, we'll go over the foundational aspects of a membership site and give you a general idea of how you go about convincing customers to pay for your content.

-Additionally, take a look at some of MemberPress’s customers running successful membership sites:
+For starters, take a look at some MemberPress customers running successful online course membership sites:

 - Callie Willows and her partner, Mike Morrison, started Member Site Academy, a successful business that offers training, coaching, and courses for those who want to build their own successful membership sites (and they use MemberPress to run it!).

-A surefire way to build a membership base is to offer free content on your site.
+Once you've found your niche, a surefire way to start building a membership base is to offer free content on your site…

 - Virtual conferences